UbuntuNoshi/PortX/README.md

 Much like active active return but it gauges the excess risk one or a group of assets have to another asset or group.
-Beta is the normal measure but the difference in downside risk and -beta is a measure more suited as you shouldnt get penalised for positive shocks.
+Beta is the normal measure but the difference in risk can also be used.

 Exposure | Relativity = Relative bets